-Quality Assurance personnel perform follow-up on corrective actions, when required, to verify that they are effectively implemented and when required, trend adverse conditions to determine quality tendency for management review.
+For conditions adverse to quality (CAQs) and significant conditions adverse to quality (SCAQs) to which 10CFR71 applies, Quality Assurance personnel perform follow-up of corrective actions to verify that they are effectively implemented.
+Trending is performed to determine quality tendency for management review.